 Fresh thyme is the herb of choice to add a pop.
 Fragrant and bright, thyme will lift up your soup.
 But of all the herbs, I have a confession to make.

 I’m in love with sage.

 Particularly during fall.
 It’s just so…sigh…so different.
 Slightly sweet, with a subtle woody flavor.
-It’s pungent and unique, and when combined with a thick cashew creme it’s the perfect topping for our Creamy Vegan Butternut Squash Soup.
+It’s pungent and unique, and when combined with a thick cashew creme it’s the perfect topping for this soup.